Al-Ashraf Mosque: Architecture

 The Al-Ashraf Mosque is within the larger complex of Sultan Al-Ashraf Barsbay, consisting of two sabils, a mosque-madrasa, a mausoleum, and Sufi lodgings.
 The Sufi lodgings have been since destroyed, but originally were characterized by an elaborate dome.
-The dome in the courtyard of the complex was an early example of a dome featuring a geometric carved surface.
+The dome in the sahn of the complex was an early example of a dome featuring a geometric carved surface.

-The mosque is twenty by fifteen meters long.
+The mosque is 20 by 15 m.
 The interior of the mosque consists of pavements made of marble mosaic, a center aisle with raised iwans on both sides, arcades with classical capitals, and two rows of windows.
 The southeast wall of the mosque is where the mihrab and minbar are located.
 The minbar is decorated while the mihrab is less ornamented in comparison to the other features of the mosque.
 The simpler mihrab during this period may have served as a reflection of the modesty of the Sufi brotherhoods.
 The tomb chamber is lit by unoriginal colored glass windows and is located on the north side of the mosque.
 Barsbay's cenotaph is located in front of the mihrab and is made of marble.

 The Al-Ashraf Mosque maintains a pronounced regional identity due to nature of the building craft and relative immobility of builders in comparison with other craftsmen – the visual exterior is tied to traditions and technique.
 The main inscription around the vaulted iwans is a rare example of a deed carved in stone, meant to serve as a perpetual reminder to the building's overseers how currency reserved for maintenance and personnel was to be spent.
 This feature points to a sense of transparency and communication between the Sultan and the people of Cairo.